ncatlab/nlab-content/pages/4/5/0/9/19054/content.md

 One may work, if needed with other kinds of functions/distributions on $\mathbb{R}_+$, for example if one wants to study distributional trace formulas.
 In any case, one needs to use [[Dirac distribution|Dirac measures/distributions]] to relate directly the above two types of analytic geometries, by the relation on coordinates given by $z=e^s$ in an [[archimedean]] context, and $z=p^{-s}$ in a [[non-archimedean]] context.

 Higher dimensional spaces may also be considered, but the lack of a unit element in $L^1$ makes the extension of the semi and sub-analytic topologies to this geometry a bit tricky.
-It forces the user of this formalism to do whatever may be done in classical (multiplicative geometry) using the unit to be introduced by replacing it by a not completely arbitrary $L^1$ function $h$ (one needs to be able to simplify by it in the definition of the rational domain).
-If one respects this inherent constraint of the situation, things work well with rational domains, that may be defined using convolution ideals using "generalized projections'' associated to such almost arbitrary $L^1$ functions, for example $\pi_h:D^2_a\to D^1_a$ given on functions by sending $f$ to $f\otimes h$ (here, the variable $h$ replaces the unit $1$ of classical geometry, but one may of course give a link between the two approaches using distributions, or using approximate convolution units).
+Unitarization may be necessary.

 A full complex geometry with various Grothendieck topologies seems to emerge from the consideration of the simple analogy/link with classical complex analysis given by the complex exponential map, but it is not so easy to find the right class of functions/distributions to be used here.
 One may simply try out with $L^1$ functions, and see where one arrives, but a regularity condition on an additive disk may also be imposed by asking that $(\log x)^n f(x)x^\delta$ is $L^1$ for every $n$, in order to obtain smoothness of functions on the boundary; using schwartz functions or overconvergent ones may also be a solution to the problem of having a nice notion of differential calculus on rational domains, that one must also solve in classical (multiplicative) analytic geometry.